NOTICE!

 Other than the Arthur boss, this stage has three missions: “Chain of Rings”, “Total Rampage”, and “Ultimate Challenge”.

 Sections from all three missions are combined into one.
-The theme here is “How We Breathe” from Autumn of the Seraphs.
+The theme here is “How We Breathe” from Autumn of the Seraphs (this is more for the middle evening atmosphere than anything, but it also has a somber finality to it.)

 N/A

 In the end, Sonic and Tails watch as Galahad and Lamorak argue over the scabbard, with Galahad being mocked for his naiveté and Lamorak chastized for his pride.
-Lamorak also reveals that his family had killed Percival’s over a property dispute before the latest duo to show up here confronts them.
+Lamorak also reveals that his family’s gardens were converted into the mines—hence why he wants the scabbard, that is to restore the gardens to their former glory—before the latest duo confronts them.

 Extra Boss: Sir Lamorak and Sir Galahad